 - Adding and Subtracting with Significant Figures Worksheet 1 - Find the sum or difference and round your answer to the proper value based on the significant digits present.

-- Adding and Subtracting Worksheet 2 - When a decimal point (.) is present, all ending or trailing zeros in the decimal portion are significant.
+- Adding and Subtracting Worksheet 2 - When a decimal point (.) is present, all ending or trailing zeros in the decimal portion are sig figs.

 - Adding and Subtracting Worksheet 3 - You should always look for a decimal point first to see how to proceed.

-- Multiplying and Dividing with Significant Figures Worksheet 1 - Find the product or quotient and round your answer to the proper value based on the significant digits present.
+- Multiplying and Dividing with Significant Figures Worksheet 1 - Find the product or quotient and round your answer to the proper value based on the sig figs that are present.

-- Multiplying and Dividing Worksheet 2 - To this we look at the number of significant digits that were present in the values we were asked to perform the operation on.
+- Multiplying and Dividing Worksheet 2 - To this we look at the number of sig figs that were present in the values we were asked to perform the operation on.

-- Multiplying and Dividing Worksheet 3 - Our final answer needs to be in the same number of significant digits as the least accurate (fewest significant digits) value we started with.
+- Multiplying and Dividing Worksheet 3 - Our final answer needs to be in the same number of sig figs as the least accurate (fewest possible) value we started with.